aiman-al-masoud/deixiscript/old-readme.md

 - The user, instead, communicates with Deixiscript through well formed formulas, which include a subset of grammatical english sentences.

-- Assignments are completely replaced by anaphora (implicit references), also in theme-rheme phrase style split in two sentences, also useful for intermediate numerical computations.

-- Implicit References + Derivation Clauses can also be used to replace if-statements, because one big function with lots of ifs can be expressed as lots of small derivation clauses with naturalistic type (implicit reference) arguments declared on the fly.

 - Implicit references work as if any entity got the current timestamp whenever it was mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated, because the results from ask() are ignored.